Florence Attridge: Work

 Attridge joined the coil winding shop at the Marconi New Street factory in Chelmsford just after the First World War.
 Guglielmo Marconi, who is often incorrectly credited with being the inventor of the radio, built the factory in 1912.
 In 1920, the factory was the site of the first experimental wireless broadcast.

 Attridge was involved in making key components of the radio sets - the coils, transformers, inductors and chokes.
 Her job was to wind wires of various sizes around frames or magnetic cores.
 This is how the coil winding shop received its name.
 Her work was intricate and exacting and the women typically worked 12-hour shifts.
 Women played a vital role in the creation of new electrical devices in many pioneering companies such as Marconi, doing most of the assembly work.
 As the technology improved, this work became increasingly intricate and time-consuming and it was found that women excelled at these tasks.
 At that time women, could also be paid lower wages than men, so hiring women for assembly jobs meant more profits for the company.
 From the consumers' perspective, however, this profit margin paved the way for the mass production of electrical goods at prices that were affordable for ordinary people.

 In 1946, Attridge received a British Empire Medal (civil division) for her contributions to the war effort during the Second World War.
 She was listed as head of the coil winding shop by that time.
 Papers accompanying the medal include a letter from "K3 section", which was part of the Naval Intelligence code breaking section.
 This suggests that Attridge may have worked on the British Type 3 Mark II radio made by Marconi and used by spies during the war.
 This radio, more commonly known as the B2, was issued to agents, resistance groups and special forces operating in occupied territory.
 Weighing just 8lbs it was first used in the field in 1944 and the Marconi Company made over 400 of them.
 The radio required specialist miniaturised components - work trusted to expert staff.
 Attridge would have led a small team in assembling these components, probably in a closed off area of the factory to ensure secrecy as the factory operated 24 hours a day.

 Personal life

 Attridge was born on 14 June 1901 in Chelmsford.
 Her parents were Henry Attridge (died 1938) and Martha Jane (née Gosling, died 1939).
-She had three brothers and, in 1911, the family were recorded living at 1&2 Browns Yard, Moulsham Street.
+She had five brothers and 3 sisters and, in 1911, the family were recorded living at 1&2 Browns Yard, Moulsham Street.
 Her father was a "steel grinder" and may well have worked at Crompton ARC in Chelmsford, before moving to Marconi.
 Attridge joined her father working at Marconi just after the end of the First World War.

 In 1950, she married John William Hayes, also of Chelmsford.
 She was 49 at the time of her marriage and no children are recorded.

 In 1975, she and her husband died within a few months of each other.